 - Use regular dairy yogurt - This recipe is written using non-dairy yogurt (I'm lactose-intolerant!), but you can also use regular, unflavored dairy yogurt.

 - Use different fruit - This cake is very flexible when it comes to the fruit!
 It would be great with other berries (blackberries, blueberries, raspberries), or stone fruit (peaches, plums, etc.).
+You might also like this Sourdough Fig Cake!

-How to make Sourdough Discard Strawberry Cake
+How to Make Sourdough Discard Strawberry Cake

 There are just a few easy steps to bring this cake together.
+The full recipe with detailed directions is at the bottom of this post.

-Trim and halve your strawberries.
+- Step 1: Trim and halve your strawberries.
 Ideally, try to choose strawberries that are all about the same size.

-Whisk together the dry ingredients in a small bowl.
+- Step 2: Whisk together the dry ingredients in a small bowl.

-Cream together the softened butter and granulated sugar in a large bowl.
+- Step 3: Cream together the softened butter and granulated sugar in a large bowl.

-Add the sourdough discard, egg, yogurt and vanilla extract.
+- Step 4: Add the sourdough discard, egg, yogurt and vanilla extract.
 Mix until smooth.

-Add the flour mixture and mix until no dry spots remain, scraping the sides of the bowl if needed.
+- Step 5: Add the flour mixture and mix until no dry spots remain, scraping the sides of the bowl if needed.

-Transfer the cake batter to your prepared cake pan.
+- Step 6: Transfer the cake batter to your prepared cake pan.
 Spread it evenly across the pan.

-Press the halved strawberries into the batter, cut-side down.
+- Step 7: Press the halved strawberries into the batter, cut-side down.
 Sprinkle with 2 Tablespoons granulated sugar, then bake until golden.

-After the cake has cooled, remove from the springform pan.
+- Step 8: After the cake has cooled, remove from the springform pan.
 Sprinkle with confectioner's sugar, and serve.

 Expert Baking Tips